UAE Media Professionals Warn Against Impact Of Irresponsible Media On Children’s Safety Issues - UrduPoint

 UAE Media Professionals Warn Against Impact Of Irresponsible Media On Children’s Safety Issues

-SHARJAH, (UrduPoint / Pakistan Point News / WAM - 17th Oct, 2020) UAE media professionals have highlighted the need for improvement in reporting on children’s issues, and strengthening media’s contribution to positively influence public opinion and nurture child-friendly social norms.
+(UrduPoint / Pakistan Point News / WAM - 17th Oct, 2020) SHARJAH, 17th October 2020 (WAM) - UAE media professionals have highlighted the need for improvement in reporting on children’s issues, and strengthening media’s contribution to positively influence public opinion and nurture child-friendly social norms.
 They also stressed on the need to develop effective media policies to safeguard children’s rights.

-These opinions were shared during a workshop organised by the Child Safety Department, CSD, an affiliate of the Supreme Council for Family Affairs, SCFA, in Sharjah, in collaboration with the University of Sharjah’s Centre for Continuing education and Professional Development.
+These opinions were shared during a workshop organised by the Child Safety Department (CSD), an affiliate of the Supreme Council for Family Affairs (SCFA) in Sharjah, in collaboration with the University of Sharjah’s Center for Continuing education and Professional Development.

 The virtual workshop saw the participation of more than 50 media professionals across the UAE, as well as students of media studies and mass communication.